H41J:

 Douglas M Mackay, Nicholas R de Sieyes, Juan Peng, Radomir Schmidt, Maya C Buelow and Mark Felice, University of California Davis, Davis, CA, United States

-Lee D Slater, Rutgers University, Department of Earth & Environmental Sciences, Newark, United States, Anders Lund, University of Copenhagen, Copenhagen, Denmark; Rutgers Univ, Newark, NJ, United States, Estella A Atekwana, Oklahoma State University Main Campus, Stillwater, OK, United States, Silvia Rossbach, Western Michigan University, Kalamazoo, MI, United States, Dimitrios Ntarlagiannis, Rutgers University Newark, Department of Earth and Environmental Sciences, Newark, NJ, United States and Barbara A Bekins, U.S. Geological Survey, Branch of Hydro-Ecological Interactions, Menlo Park, United States
+Lee D Slater, Rutgers University, Department of Earth & Environmental Sciences, Newark, United States, Anders Lund, University of Copenhagen, Copenhagen, Denmark; Rutgers Univ, Newark, NJ, United States, Estella A Atekwana, Oklahoma State University Main Campus, Stillwater, OK, United States, Silvia Rossbach, Western Michigan University, Kalamazoo, MI, United States, Dimitrios Ntarlagiannis, Rutgers University Newark, Department of Earth and Environmental Sciences, Newark, NJ, United States and Barbara A Bekins, U.S. Geological Survey, Branch of Hydro-Ecological Interactions, Menlo Park, CA, United States

-Jeffrey W Heenan1, Dimitrios Ntarlagiannis2, Lee D Slater3, Estella A Atekwana4, Silvia Rossbach5, Carol Lynn Beaver5, Andre Revil6 and Barbara A Bekins7, (1)Rutgers University Newark, Newark, NJ, United States, (2)Rutgers University, Department of Earth and Environmental Sciences, Newark, United States, (3)Rutgers University, Department of Earth & Environmental Sciences, Newark, United States, (4)Oklahoma State University Main Campus, Stillwater, OK, United States, (5)Western Michigan University, Kalamazoo, MI, United States, (6)Colorado School of Mines, Golden, CO, United States, (7)U.S. Geological Survey, Branch of Hydro-Ecological Interactions, Menlo Park, United States
+Jeffrey W Heenan1, Dimitrios Ntarlagiannis2, Lee D Slater2, Estella A Atekwana3, Silvia Rossbach4, Carol Lynn Beaver4, Andre Revil5 and Barbara A Bekins6, (1)Rutgers University Newark, Newark, NJ, United States, (2)Rutgers University, Department of Earth & Environmental Sciences, Newark, United States, (3)Oklahoma State University Main Campus, Stillwater, OK, United States, (4)Western Michigan University, Kalamazoo, MI, United States, (5)Colorado School of Mines, Golden, CO, United States, (6)U.S. Geological Survey, Branch of Hydro-Ecological Interactions, Menlo Park, CA, United States

 See more of: Hydrology